jordifischbach/FLIP-Dashboard/README.md

 Repository for FLIP Dashboard

 DATA:
-GHG by sector
+GHG by sector by country

 Breakdown of carbon dioxide, methane and nitrous oxide emissions by sector
-  citation:
-  LONG:
-  SHORT: Climate Watch (2024) – with major processing by Our World in Data
+  citation: Climate Watch (2024) – with major processing by Our World in Data.

 GHG by country
 Annual greenhouse gas emissions including land use